splunk/corona_virus/README.md

 ### 3/26/20
 * Added a python script called "merge.py" which you can use to merge all of the Daily reports into one massive csv file.
 This allows for US State level Data once again.
+* Going to be keeping a lookup table called combined_jhu.csv up to date for people to use.
+This will be a combination of whatever daily csse reports that are posted publicly.
 * Tried to correct some of the renames of the files that JHU made this week so the symbolic links should be up to date.
 ### 3/24/20
 * Added a scripted input to take the latest daily report from JHU and symlink it to a lookup table called update_daily.csv